cncf/toc/reviews/graduation-vitess.md

 **Have completed an independent and third party security audit**

 A third party security audit funded by the CNCF was performed in February 2019.
-The [full report](https://github.com/vitessio/vitess/blob/master/doc/VIT-01-report.pdf) is available online.
+The [full report](https://vitess.io/blog/2019-03-12-vitess-security-audit/) is available online.
 Only minor issues were discovered by the Cure53 team.
 To emphasize the first few sentences from the report's conclusion:

 > The results from this Cure53 assessment funded by CNCF / The Linux Foundation certify that the Vitess database scaler is secure and robust.
 This very good outcome is achieved by limiting the attack surface, taking appropriate care of user-supplied input with security-driven best practices, as well as - to a certain extent - the usage of the Go language ecosystem.
 A team of five Cure53 testers investigated the software system during a budgeted period of 18 days in February 2019.

 **Adopt the CNCF Code of Conduct.**

 We have adopted the CNCF Code of Conduct.
-A link is [provided](https://github.com/vitessio/vitess/blob/master/CODE_OF_CONDUCT.md) in the primary repository.
+A [link](https://github.com/vitessio/vitess/blob/master/CODE_OF_CONDUCT.md) is provided in the primary repository.

 **Explicitly define a project governance and committer process.**

 The Vitess project governance is defined in the [primary repository](https://github.com/vitessio/vitess/blob/master/GOVERNANCE.md).
 To draw attention to key details:

 * Contributors can propose pull requests, which are reviewed and approved by maintainers.
 * New maintainers are nominated by any existing maintainer.
 There are no special requirements, other than to have shown a willingness and ability to participate in the project as a team player.
-Maintainers can not approve their-own PRs.
+Maintainers cannot approve their own PRs.
 * A Project Management Committee (PMC) of 5 members oversees the process, and is responsible for ensuring the [Guiding Principles](https://github.com/vitessio/vitess/blob/master/GUIDING_PRINCIPLES.md) are followed.
 Sugu Sougoumarane is the founding and current PMC chair.

 **Have a public list of project adopters for at least the primary repository.**